sha2nkt/deco/README.md

     <li> DECO-Swin </li>
 </ol>

-The checkpoint files for 2. and 3. can be obtained [here](https://keeper.mpdl.mpg.de/d/92f52e22f0004fabaddb/).
+The checkpoint files for versions 2 and 3 can be obtained [here](https://keeper.mpdl.mpg.de/d/92f52e22f0004fabaddb/).
 However, please note that these models have been trained solely on the RICH dataset.
 We recommend using the first DECO version.

 ### Training
-Please make the necessary changes to the config file being used (cfg_hot.yml, in the example below) and then start training using the following command:
+Please make the necessary changes to the config file being used (```cfg_hot.yml```, in the example below) and then start training using the following command:

 ```bash
 python train.py --cfg configs/cfg_hot.yml